akkadotnet/Akka.Persistence.Sql/README.md

         });
     })
 ```
-If `dataOptions` are provided, you must give enough information for linq2db to connect to the database.
+If `dataOptions` are provided, you must supply enough information for linq2db to connect to the database.
-This includes setting the connection string and provider name again, if needed in your use case.
+This includes setting the connection string and provider name again, if necessary for your use case.
-Please consult the Linq2Db documentation for more information on how to configure a valid `DataOptions` object.  `MappingSchema` and `RetryPolicy` will always be overridden by Akka.Persistence.Sql.
+Please consult the Linq2Db documentation for more details on configuring a valid DataOptions object.
+Note that `MappingSchema` and `RetryPolicy` will always be overridden by Akka.Persistence.Sql.

 ## The Classic Way, Using HOCON